 Page of Swords

 The eleventh card of the suit of Swords is the Page of Swords.
 This card is very positive and has energy behind it.
-This can stand for a real person that comes into your lives and might even be younger than you.
+This can stand for a real person that comes into your life and might even be younger than you or at least have the energy of someone who is younger.

-The Page of Swords represents being restless and trying to hard to make things happen.
+The Page of Swords represents being restless and trying hard to make things happen.

 Knight of Swords

 The Knight of Swords is the twelfth card in the suit of Swords.
-This card is a positive card especially when it looks at the other cards in the deck.
+This card is positive, especially when it looks at the other cards in the deck.
 This card can help you to expect better things to come.
 You might have better news for a younger male that you know.
 Expect to get good news.

 The Knight of Swords represents logical thinking and being ruthless.